mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 - Whether the results should have a custom Machine-ID assigned to them (if the machine is a client)
 - Duration of each TLS handshake tests (if the machine is a client) **†**
 - Duration of TLS speed tests (if the machine is a client) **††**
-- Number of test runs to be performed
+- Number of test runs to be performed (must match on both machines)
 - IP address of the other machine (use 127.0.0.1 for single-machine testing)

 **†** Defines the duration (in seconds) the OpenSSL `s_time` tool will use for each handshake test window.
 The client will attempt as many TLS handshakes as possible for each algorithm combination during this period.